 The GPS receiver engine board is commercial product.
-It used in this system is around 1.575 GHz frequencies in super high frequency (SHF) band, capable of receiving positioning signals from 3 satellites within a 1 m tolerance, which is the typical apartment size in Japan.
-The picture of the portable GPS receiver engine board is shown in previous Fig. 4.
+It used in this system is around 1.575 GHz frequencies in super high frequency (SHF) band, (model MTI-1/D3350), capable of receiving positioning signals from 3 satellites within a 1 m tolerance, which is the typical apartment size in Japan.
+The picture of the portable GPS receiver engine board is shown in previous Figure 4.